 European Woes Drag Markets Down

-Equity markets were down across the board over the week ended 11 May 2012, as global equities lost -1.58% for the week as European worries re-emerged.
+Equity markets were down across the board for a second consecutive weak over the week ended 18 May 2012, as global equities lost -3.57% for the week as European worries continued to plague the markets.
 Political turmoil in the world's largest economy saw investors fret over the future of the Euro and the impending battles on the continent.
-Europe and Japan posted losses of -1.00% and -3.31% respectively, with the Nikkei 225 being dragged down by poor earnings reports.
-A weak jobs report in the US and disclosure of losses by JP Morgan Chase Bank (which some linked to a London trader dubbed 'Lord Voldemort') saw US equities end the week -0.63% lower.
+Europe and Japan posted losses of -5.00% and -1.00% respectively.
+Mixed economic data in the US saw US equities end the week -2.51% lower.

 [All returns in SGD terms]